Table of Contents

 - Secondary efflorescence: skin change on the basis of a primary efflorescence or via external damages

 A macula is a circumscribed color change in the skin level without a difference in substance, which means that no difference in level can be palpated.
 Examples are freckles, café-au-lait spots, and vitiligo (skin depigmentation).
 Due to the different color of the skin, one can often conclude their genesis.
 Thus, white spots (= depigmentation) in can occur in the context of vitiligo.
 Red spots can develop due to increased circulation (hyperemia = erythema), and brown spots due to incorporation of melanin.
+A large macular lesion > 2 cm in diameter is referred to as a Patch.

 Papula (Papule), Nodus and Plaque

 Urticarias are fleeting, slightly elevated, fuzzily limited edematous elevations of the tissue (welts).
+Wheal is a raised, erythematous and edematous papule or plaque, which represents short-duration vasodilation and vasopermeability.

 Vesicula (Vesicle) and Bulla (Blister)